juliettetripier/Hackbright-Project/README.md

 * [About the Dev](#about-me)

 ## <a name="overview"></a>Overview
-Eggsplorer is a full-stack, Python-based Flask application that rewards users for documenting their epicurean adventures.
+**Eggsplorer** is a full-stack, Python-based Flask application that rewards users for documenting their epicurean adventures.

 Eggsplorer allows users to discover their new favorite local restaurants while building out a personalized profile and earning achievements.
 Users can search for restaurants by keyword and location, record their restaurant visits, add them to customized lists, and assign tags to them.
-Users earn achievements as they use Eggsplorer's site features.
-Earned achievements affect both the user's standing in the achievement leaderboards and the hats a user can unlock for the site mascot, a friendly egg named Sunny.
+Users earn achievements as they use Eggsplorer's site features, affecting both the user's standing in the achievement leaderboards and the hats a user can unlock for the site mascot.

+<a href="https://www.youtube.com/watch?v=rhc7XCFqZMY">Click here</a> to view the demo video.

 ## <a name="tech-stack"></a>Tech Stack
 __Front End:__ HTML, Jinja2, JavaScript (AJAX, JSON), CSS, Bootstrap, Flexbox </br>